Content-aware Warping for View Synthesis: Related Work

 \subsection{Multi-view-based View Synthesis}

 To synthesize novel views from a set of views, early IBR methods typically blend corresponding pixels from source views.
-These methods focus on improving the recovery of the scene geometry \cite{debevec1996modeling,chaurasia2013depth,hedman2016scalable} or modulating the blending weights \cite{levoy1996light}.
+These methods focus on improving the recovery of the scene geometry \cite{debevec1996modeling,chaurasia2013depth,hedman2016scalable} or modulating the blending weights \cite{levoy1996light, penner2017soft}, e.g., Penner and zhang \cite{penner2017soft} constructed a soft volume for each source view, where each voxel encodes a surface/free space confidence value, and then generated a novel view by performing back-to-front synthesis, based on the ray visibility and occlusion modeled from soft volumes.
 Recently, many deep learning-based methods also adopt the similar scheme and aim at improving the depth estimation, source-to-target blending, and post-processing refinement.
-Specifically, Choi \textit{et al.} \cite{choi2019extreme} estimated the depth map of the novel view by warping and fusing source depth probability volumes, and used the depth map to synthesize an intermediate novel view by warping and blending.
+Specifically, Hedman \textit{et al.} \cite{hedman2018deep} first generated per-source view 3D meshes by leveraging advantages of two MVS reconstruction methods and using their proposed mesh simplification method.
+Then, they employed a CNN with four source-view mosaics and a rendered novel view image from the global mesh as inputs to predict blending weights, which are finally used to calculate the weighted sum of the five inputs as a novel view.
+Choi \textit{et al.} \cite{choi2019extreme} estimated the depth map of the novel view by warping and fusing source depth probability volumes, and used the depth map to synthesize an intermediate novel view by warping and blending.
 They also employed a patch-based refinement module to further recover the image details for the intermediate result.
 Riegler and Koltun \cite{riegler2020free} obtained the novel view depth from the surface mesh.
 Based on the depth map, they warped the encoded source feature maps to the novel view, and then blended them via another network to further decode the novel view image.
 Shi \textit{et al.} \cite{shi2021self} warped source view feature maps to the target view to construct a feature frustum, and then compared their similarity to estimate the source visibility as well as the target depth probability, which are further used to warp and aggregate the source views to produce the novel view.